Leonard Matthews

-Leonard James Matthews (10 October 1914 – 9 November 1997) was a British editor, publisher, writer and illustrator of comics and children's magazines, best known as the founder of the educational magazine Look and Learn.
+Leonard James Matthews (10 October 1914 – 9 November 1997) was an English editor, publisher, writer and illustrator of comics and children's magazines, best known as the founder of the educational magazine Look and Learn.

 Early life

 Born in Islington, London, on 10 October 1914, he joined the Amalgamated Press (AP) as an editorial assistant in 1939, starting as a sub-editor on the weekly comic Knockout under editor Percy Clarke.
 Matthews persuaded cartoonist Hugh McNeill, then working for rival DC Thomson's comics The Beano and The Dandy, to go freelance and work for AP.
 McNeill contributed Deed-a-Day Danny and Simon the Simple Sleuth to Knockout's initial lineup, and remained a mainstay of AP's comics for the rest of his life; he and Matthews remained friends until McNeill died in 1969.

 RAF and WWII

 Matthews served in the RAF during the Second World War, and also compiled training manuals for the Air Ministry in London.
 He volunteered as a fire lookout, and saved AP's offices at Fleetway House from burning down during an air raid.
 After the war he returned to Knockout, becoming editor in 1948.
 He featured more adventure strips, including adaptations of classic adventure novels, scripting some of them, including The Three Musketeers, drawn by Eric Parker.
 He wrote the pirate strip Captain Flame for artist Sep E. Scott, and Dick Turpin serials for H. M. Brock and D. C. Eyles.
 He was also an artist, drawing strips like Daffy the Cowboy Tec for Knockout.